AlexChow906/AlexChow906.guthub.io/index.md

+# Symptoms of Coronavirus
+Most Common Symptoms:
+* Fever
+* Dry cough
+* Tiredness

+Uncommon Symptoms:
+* Aches and pains
+* Sore throat
+* Diarrhoea
+* Conjunctivitis
+* Headache
+* Loss of taste or smell
+* A rash on skin, or discolouration of fingers or toes

 # How to Prevent Coronavirus
 1. Protect yourself and others around you by knowing the facts and taking appropriate precautions
 2. Follow advice provided by your local health authority